Day Trips from Sydney by Train: 5 Easy Routes Without a Car

 Kiama and the Illawarra

-Kiama offers a perfect trifecta of stunning coastal views: rugged cliffs, pristine beaches, and the deep blue ocean – all accessible via the 20km Kiama Coast Walk, in itself a big drawcard to the town.
+Kiama has three major draws: rugged cliffs, pristine beaches, and the deep blue ocean all accessible via the 20km Kiama Coast Walk, in itself a big drawcard to the town.

 For many years, the major attraction in the pretty seaside town of Kiama has been the famous Kiama Blowhole, with the lovely beaches and the rocky coastline a close second.